dotnet/docs/docs/framework/get-started/overview.md

 For example, the .NET Framework collection classes implement a set of interfaces for developing your own collection classes.
 Your collection classes blend seamlessly with the classes in the .NET Framework.

-As you would expect from an object-oriented class library, the .NET Framework types enable you to accomplish a range of common programming tasks, including tasks such as string management, data collection, database connectivity, and file access.
+As you would expect from an object-oriented class library, the .NET Framework types enable you to accomplish a range of common programming tasks, including string management, data collection, database connectivity, and file access.
 In addition to these common tasks, the class library includes types that support a variety of specialized development scenarios.
-Use the .NET Framework to develop the following types of apps and services:
+You can use .NET Framework to develop the following types of apps and services:

 - Console apps.
 See [Building Console Applications](../../standard/building-console-apps.md).